Brooklyn-Style/Magic_Roll/README.md

 They can also be chained together to further increase typing comfort. *E.g. `FH` → `FR`* and then *`U\` → `UI`* for the word "fruit".

 ### *<ins>Thumbs*
-In general, if the previous key was on the same hand, the output will be the key above or below it to avoid SFBs (outside of context-sensitive words). *E.g. `E\` → `EO`. `O\` → `OE`*.
+In general, if the previous key was on the same hand, the output will be the key above or below it to avoid SFBs. *E.g. `E\` → `EO`. `O\` → `OE`*.

 If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB as the other thumb if it's at the end of a word. *E.g. `Q/` → `QU`. `K\` → `KG`. `L\` → `LS`*. `Magic` → `Space` SFBs can be avoided this way.

 ### *<ins>Alphas*
 Inspired [Hands Down](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu")'s adaptive keys, half of the alphas have magic functions to eliminate scissors, increase same-row rolls, and reduce outrolls.
-They've been set up to be as intuitive as possible and cause the fewest amount of conflicts, with a short timeout so that the original bigram can still be typed. *E.g. `WF` → `WL`. `BX` → `BL`*.
+They've been set up to be as intuitive as possible and cause the fewest amount of conflicts, with a short timeout so that the original bigram can still be typed.

-`W` and `L` are two rows apart so by using `F` in place of `L`, it can be typed on the same row with the same fingers.
+*E.g. `WF` → `WL`*. `W` and `L` are two rows apart so by using `F` in place of `L`, it can be typed on the same row with the same fingers.

-`X` almost never comes after a consonant so it can turn consonant-hand outrolls into alternates.
+*`BX` → `BL`*. `X` almost never comes after a consonant so it can turn consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows.

-Check out the chart below to see every magic function.
+Check out the charts below to see every magic function.

 ---
 <details>